woossi0/suite/docs/usermanual/source/install/windows/tomcat/composer.rst

 Composer install
 ================

-:ref:`webmaps.composer` is a tool for creating and styling web maps.
+:ref:`Composer<webmaps.composer>` is a tool for creating and styling web maps.

 .. note:: You must install GeoServer prior to installing Composer.